helix-collective/hx-deploy-tool/README.md

  - AWS Credentials: see https://aws.amazon.com/blogs/security/a-new-and-standardized-way-to-manage-credentials-in-the-aws-sdks/
  - S3 buckets with necessary permissions for storing state and retrieving releases
  - Folders with necessary permissions for writing logs
- -  Release Binaries:
+ -  Release files:
     Stored in S3 in a .zip file
-    Contains - binary to be deployed
+    Contains - binary(optional) and/or scripts to be deployed
     release.json - config for deployment including predeploy, deploy and stopping commands to execute, and references to template files
     Template files - mustache template files for configuration of other components such as proxy, fluentd and docker compose (based on deploy configuration).
 //todo add refernce to wiki where list of mustache parameters would be detailed.